Make the Most

 Getting The Most Out Of The Williamsburg Conference

-- Slow down!
-Conference attendees have the option of staying at this Holiday Inn for one extra day before or after the conference, for a discounted rate.
+Slow down!
+Conference attendees have the option of staying at this Clarion Hotel for one extra day before or after the conference, for a discounted rate.
 By coordinating with others, this can add quality time with loved ones, or you may prefer to simply relax and tour the Williamsburg area.

 Your conference experience can be better than ever, if you take the time to prepare and be wise in your choices.
 May God bless each of us!